Compressed decision problems in hyperbolic groups: Further compressed decision problems

 \subsection{The proofs}

 A linear-time algorithm for solving the conjugacy problem in a hyperbolic group $G$ is described in~\cite[Section~3]{EpsteinH06}.
-This was generalized in~\cite{BuckleyHolt13} to linear-time algorithms for the (uncompressed) simultaneous conjugacy, and the centralizer, problems.
-We will show that essentially the same algorithms can be used to solve the compressed (simultaneous) conjugacy problem and the compressed centralizer problem, in polynomial time.
+For the (uncompressed) simultaneous conjugacy problem, a quadratic time algorithm for torsion-free hyperbolic groups was presented in \cite{BrHo05}.
+This was generalised in~\cite{BuckleyHolt13} to linear-time algorithms for the uncompressed simultaneous conjugacy, and the centraliser, problems in all hyperbolic groups.
+We will show that essentially the same algorithms can be used to solve the compressed (simultaneous) conjugacy problem and the compressed centraliser problem, in polynomial time.

 We deal with the compressed conjugacy problem in Section~\ref{sec-conjugacy-1}.
-Building on that, and making the special assumption that one of the input elements has infinite order, we solve the compressed simultaneous conjugacy problem and the compressed centralizer problem in Section~\ref{sec-infinite-order}.
+Building on that, and making the special assumption that one of the input elements has infinite order, we solve the compressed simultaneous conjugacy problem and the compressed centraliser problem in Section~\ref{sec-infinite-order}.
 Finally, we deal with the case that all input group elements have finite order in Section~\ref{sec-finite-order}.